cockpit-project/cockpit/test/selenium/README.md

 $ test/image-prepare fedora-30 # Install code to test
 ```

-Run the [run-tests script](https://github.com/cockpit-project/cockpit/blob/master/test/avocado/run-tests) with appropriate parameters.
+Run the [run-tests script](https://github.com/cockpit-project/cockpit/blob/master/test/selenium/run-tests) with appropriate parameters.

   - ``bots/image-download selenium # Download a VM image with pre-installed selenium``
-  - ``TEST_OS=fedora-30 test/avocado/run-tests --browser firefox -v``
+  - ``TEST_OS=fedora-30 test/selenium/run-tests --browser firefox -v``

-Although this is the default way to run avocado tests the run-tests script is configurable and can be changed to run tests against different machines.
+Although this is the default way to run selenium tests the run-tests script is configurable and can be changed to run tests against different machines.
 This can be useful for developing or debugging tests.
 Check bellow the HACKING section for more details.

 ## Hacking

 ### Selenium tests
-[run-tests script](https://github.com/cockpit-project/cockpit/blob/master/test/avocado/run-tests) can change it's behavior by the environment variables specified bellow.
+[run-tests script](https://github.com/cockpit-project/cockpit/blob/master/test/selenium/run-tests) can change it's behavior by the environment variables specified bellow.

 #### Where cockpit is running
 Defines where is the cockpit instance that you want to test.
 This cannot be used together with ``TEST_OS`` variable.